-CHD 205 PROGRAM PLANNING FOR EDUCATING YOUNG CHILDREN (3T) 3 credits This course provides students with knowledge to develop programs for early child development.
+PROGRAM PLANNING FOR EDUCATING CHD 205 YOUNG CHILDREN (3T)

+This course provides students with knowledge to develop programs for early child development.
 Specific content includes a review of child development concepts and program contents.
 Upon completion, students will be able to develop and evaluate effective programs for the education of young children.

-CHD 206 CHILDREN'S HEALTH AND SAFETY (3T) 3 credits This course introduces basic health, nutrition and safety management practices for young children.
+CHILDREN'S HEALTH AND SAFETY CHD 206

+(3T) This course introduces basic health, nutrition and safety management practices for young children.
 Emphasis is placed on how to set up and maintain safe, healthy environments for young children including specific procedures for infants and toddlers and procedures regarding childhood illnesses and communicable diseases.

-CHD 208 ADMINISTRATION OF CHILD DEVELOPMENT PROGRAMS (3T) 3 credits
+ADMINISTRATION OF CHILD DEVELOPMENT CHD 208 PROGRAMS (3T) 3 credits